mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

             <h3 id="researchgov-online-grant-management-for-the-nsf-community"><a
                 href="https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&amp;_pageLabel=research_home_page"
                 target="_blank">Research.gov (Online Grant Management for the NSF Community)</a></h3>
-            <p><strong>Processing time:</strong> Up to 48 hours</p>
+            <p class="usa-button usa-button-secondary"><strong>Processing time: Up to 48 hours<br><br>
-            <p>Some organizations that registered in sam.gov after 10/21/21 cannot currently register in Research.gov.
+            Some organizations that registered in sam.gov after 10/21/21 cannot currently register in Research.gov.
 NSF is working on a fix.
-              Contact NSF <a href="mailto:rgov@nsf.gov">rgov@nsf.gov</a> with your DUNS ID for help.</p>
+              Contact NSF <a href="mailto:rgov@nsf.gov">rgov@nsf.gov</a> with your DUNS ID for help.<br>
-            <p>Before applying, you need to register your company with NSF in Research.gov.
-Only after registering
-              with Research.gov can you login to <a href="https://www.fastlane.nsf.gov/" target="_blank">FastLane</a>
+            Before applying, you need to register your company with NSF in Research.gov.
+Only after registering with Research.gov can you login to <a href="https://www.fastlane.nsf.gov/" target="_blank">FastLane</a>
               and begin preparing your proposal.
 (SBIR and STTR proposals are not accepted in Research.gov).
-We recommend you explore FastLane before submitting your application.</p>
+We recommend you explore FastLane before submitting your application.</strong></p>
             <h3 id="sbir-company-registry"><a href="http://sbir.gov/registration" target="_blank">SBIR Company
                 Registry</a></h3>
             <p>Finally, you need to register with the SBIR Company Registry (operated by the Small Business